 reconstructed as defined in this subclause above and is passed with the ciphertext of the received frame to

 the AEAD decryption operation.
+The STA uses the current value of the AEAD counter for the AP to decrypt and verify the received frame.

 CIDs 20052 and 20053